zeek/zeek/README.ScriptOpt.INTERNALS.md

 case, after the `switch` case `break`s, `pc` is incremented.
 However, some instructions may instead _branch_ by assigning `pc` to a new location;
 or set the `ZAM_error` flag, which will terminate execution.
-Execution also terminates if the `pc` advances (or is set) to a value beyond the end of the `ZInst` array.
+Execution also terminates when the `pc` advances (or is set) to a value beyond the end of the `ZInst` array.

 Once execution completes, the dynamic state regarding globals is recovered,